UKHomeOffice/hff/README.md

 {
   feedback: {
     url: 'https://hof-feedback.homeoffice.gov.uk', // required if you want a feedback banner and link to feedback form
-    form: encodeURIComponent('your form name or alias'), // optional if you want to include this context
+    form: Buffer.from('<FORM>', 'utf8').toString('hex'), // hex encode your form name if you want to include this context in the feedback notification email
-    returnUrl: 'https://www.your-form-url.homeoffice.gov.uk', // optional if you want a return URL to your form in the feedback email
+    returnUrl: Buffer.from('<RETURN URL>', 'utf8').toString('hex'), // hex encode a URL if you want a link back to your form included in the feedback email
     mac: 'pre-hashed mac of the above two params in a JSON object string' // required if you add one or both of form and returnUrl
   }
 }